 Two provisions of this act were significant to Florida’s Water Reuse Program.

-Advanced wastewater treatment is defined in 403.086, F.S., as having annual average limits for CBOD5, total suspended solids, total nitrogen (as N), and total phosphorus of 5,5,3, and 1 mg/L, respectively.
+Advanced water treatment is defined in 403.086, F.S., as having annual average limits for CBOD5, total suspended solids, total nitrogen (as N), and total phosphorus of 5,5,3, and 1 mg/L, respectively and has received high level disinfection, as defined by rule of the department.

 These discharges are limited to 30 percent of the permitted reuse capacity on an annual basis.